ThomasChauve/DICToolbox/docs/source/index.rst

 Welcome to DIC Toolbox's documentation!
 ========================================

-DIC Toolbox is a python tools created to work on 2D strain field map such as the one obtained using 7D software from Pierre Vacher (Annecy).
-It is an open source code under CC-BY-CC licence (https://creativecommons.org/licenses/by/2.0/fr/deed.en).
+DIC Toolbox is a python tools created to work on 2D strain field map.

+It can import output from DICe and 7D.
+Other import function can be writen.

+It is an open source code under GPL-v3.
 There is no guarantee if you are using it.
-It has been tested with python 3.7
+It has been tested with python 3.9

 .. toctree::